barnacl437/blog/posts/article/lecoo-n155a.md

 Dimensions | 343 x 235 x 14 (millimetres), or 13.5 x 9.3 x 0.55 in
 Weight  | 1.43kg (3.1lbs)

-(table styling is broken for the time being. sorry.)

 Okay.
 Now what do you think if an H-suffix CPU was placed in a laptop that was supposed to use a U-suffix one (as I assume so)?
 I mean, they did it.
 A real Ryzen powerhouse inside the chassis of a normal office laptop.
+And note the unusual SKU naming.
+This is a CPU marketted by AMD for domestic China market, thus used by domestic devices like this one.
 The CPU scored about 6400 in a CPU-Z benchmark, which you can see the result [here](https://valid.x86.fr/m8gfhs).
 It was on par with the 8845HS.
+It was said to be identical to the 8745H, which is also a China domestic marketted CPU.

 Beside just sitting around and doing benchmark, I have been using it right now in my everyday life.
 The memory boon seems like a miracle.
 No apps would ever use up to 32GB of installed memory.
 For most of the time, Windows and the boys' average usage is about half the way (15-16GB).